xavier630/ocean-liners-factorio/README.md

 #Changelog <br>

 * 0.2.0 - Sea oil no longer can be spawned atop other resources, added special tiles to automate ship travel.
+Fixed compatibility issues with the Aircraft mod.
+This version may require a new game to function properly.

 * 0.1.8 - Breaking a raft now correctly gives a raft.
 Pipes once again can be placed over water.
 * 0.1.7 - Fixed issues with cars not driving through gates, added a sailing raft, made oil-rigs only place-able on the ocean, tidied up recipes, added descriptions